Cell: (250) 280-4227

-As a Rockies Alumni, Briar played both early and late in his junior career.
-With a passion for coaching, Briar immediately got involved as a coach in his home town of Merritt, BC.
-Having spent the past 3 seasons as an full time assistant coach for the Rockies, Briar helped the team develop on ice systems that saw immediate winning results.
+Briar played both early and late in his junior career with the Columbia Valley Rockies and upon completing his junior career, Briar found a passion for coaching in his home town of Merritt, BC.
+Having spent 3 seasons as a full-time assistant coach for the Rockies, Briar helped the team develop on ice systems that saw immediate winning results before moving to a full-time head coach back in the 2019-20 season.
 As a certified High Performance 1 coach, Briar continuously strives to learn and improve his hockey knowledge.
 Briar also serves as a hockey coach consultant with the Windermere Valley Minor Hockey Association, helping to engage local coaches.
-He is also manages and runs the Hockey Canada Skills Academy program with School District No. 6 which serves J.A Laird Intermediate School and David Thompson Secondary School.
+He also manages and runs the Hockey Canada Skills Academy program with School District No. 6 serving J.A Laird Intermediate School and David Thompson Secondary School in Invermere, BC.

 Wade joined the Rockies organization in 2012 as Head Coach.
 Prior to coaching, he built an impressive career as a goaltender, playing in the NHL with the New York Islanders, Columbus Blue Jackets and Minnesota Wild.
-He is most famous for his ‘poke check that turned a fan base on its head’ when he lead the New York Islanders into the playoffs.
-Having also played in the AHL, Wade broke many league records which he still holds today.
+He is most famous for his ‘poke check that turned a fan base on its head’ when he lead the New York Islanders into the playoffs and prevented the Toronto Maple Leafs from qualifying.

 Trainer & Chiropractor